Cited In Many Operations, Russia's GRU Is Suspected In Afghan Bounty Case

 Robert Mueller's investigation of Russian interference in the 2016 U.S. election included charges against 12 GRU members for hacking Democratic Party emails.

-To show how much information the U.S. gathered, the indictments included the full names, ranks, addresses, and even the individual computers used by the GRU suspects.
+To show how much information the U.S. gathered, the indictments included the full names, ranks, addresses and even the individual computers used by the GRU suspects.

 Matthew Rojansky at the Wilson Center says it's important to keep the GRU in perspective.